Devtography/electron-react-typescript-webpack-boilerplate/README.md

   macOS included.
 - Clean, easy to read and alter config files.
 No config file is hidden behind yet another script!
+- Monthly maintenance to keep things up to date!

 *This boilerplate is tested on the latest macOS and Windows.
 If anything doesn't work, please [file an issue].*

+### Maintenance schedule
+Starting from `v4.0.0`, the project maintenance will become much more regular.
+A new release will be published on a monthly basis to keep the package dependencies, package configurations and APIs / syntax up to date.

+Maintenance work will begin on 1st of each month, and expect the new version to be released within the first week of the month.
+New features from different tools integrated in this boilerplate might not always be implemented at once, especially on experimental features.
+If you want any particular feature to be implemented, please [file an issue], or consider make a [new pull request].

 ## Getting started
 1. Clone this repository, or if you're hosting your Electron project on GitHub,